 When to Meal Prep

-Rashid spent most of his career doing the corporate runaround most of us prescribe to.
+Rashid spent most of his career doing the corporate runaround many of us follow.
 That means precious weekends are reserved to chill, eat, and chill some more.
-However, now that you’re meal prepping, you’ll have to sacrifice a few Sunday football quarters to plan one to two meals for a five- to seven-day week.
+However, now that you’re meal prepping, you’ll have to sacrifice a few Sunday football quarters to plan one to two meals for the week.

 “Sundays are the best.
 Come Monday, you’re starting your week right.
 Meal prepping every meal for a full week will take an entire Sunday, but only lunches, even just for the work week (5 days), isn’t bad.
 Bang that out on a Sunday night,” Rashid explains.